-The movie Zindagi Na Milegi Dobara, was catalytic for me to experience adventure per se, jumping out of a plane with a parachute being one!
+The movie Zindagi Na Milegi Dobara, probably incepted in me the idea of adventure per se, jumping out of a plane with a parachute being one!
 Thrilling isn't it.
 I was overjoyed to learn that skydiving has ushered in India by these two USPA certified agencies- Skyriders and Skyhigh boasting of promising reviews.
-Well, why go Dubai or anywhere when it’s in your own backyard, the gut wrenching adrenaline doesn’t change with geography, right.
-Skyriders used to shuffle between Mehsana (Gujarat) and Mysore (Karnataka) but lately they have made Mysore their permanent base for dives.
-Skyhigh operates in Aligarh (Uttar Pradesh).
+Well, why go Dubai when it’s in your own backyard, the gut wrenching adrenaline doesn’t change with geography, right.
+Skyriders used to shuffle between Mehsana (Gujarat) and Mysore (Karnataka) but now they have made Mysore as their permanent base.
+Skyhigh is based in Aligarh (Uttar Pradesh).
 (If you do manage to find other reliable agencies please mention in the comments).
-Skyriders charged INR 35k which is roughly the same as in Dubai (2000AED~36k) and Skyhigh charged 30k.
+Skyriders charged INR 35k which is roughly the same as in Dubai (2000AED) and Skyhigh charged 30k.
 You may get discount if you book your slot few months in advance or go in a group.
 I went ahead with Skyriders, for a tandem jump, Mysore being closer to Hyderabad.